Skip to main content

 Austin Energy's Value of Solar Rate (VOS) is the most unique solar policy in the United States.
 It's similar to Feed-In-Tariffs used in Australia and Europe.

-Total Solar Produced (100% of Solar Generation) is multiplied by the VOS rate for a utility bill credit.
+100% of Solar Production is multiplied by the VOS rate for a utility bill credit.
 The VOS rate is currently 9.91 cents per kWh.

 Total Home Consumption -- both directly from solar or the grid -- is charged the tiered, residential utility rate that you pay today.